AY2526S1-CS2103T-T15-1/tp/docs/UserGuide.md

 1.  **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2.  **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3.  **One Timeslot per Person:** A person can only be scheduled for one timeslot.
+You cannot add a second lesson for the same person (e.g., one on Monday and one on Wednesday).
+You must delete the person, before adding a new person with the same details and edited timeslot.
+4.  **One Person per Timeslot:** The application does not support group lessons.
+Only one person can be assigned to a single timeslot.
+5.  **Timeslots Must Be on the Same Day:** A timeslot cannot cross midnight (e.g., `ts/2300-0100` is invalid).
+The latest possible end time is `2359`.
+6.  **Name Field Parsing:** The app supports special characters like `/` in names (e.g., `Karthik s/o Murugan`), however any text containing an *unknown* prefix (like `r/` for remarks that do not exist) before a *known* prefix will be considered part of the name.
+    * **Example:** `add n/Tom r/good p/91234567`
+    * **Result:** The person's name will be saved as `Tom r/good`.
+    * **Workaround:** Always ensure correct, known prefixes are used in the commands.
+7.  **Recurring Tag is Weekly Only:** The application supports a `t/recurring` tag.
+Other commands (like `clearpast`) use this tag to manage repeating lessons.
+However, this tag *only* signifies a **weekly** recurrence.
+It is not possible to set up monthly or bi-weekly recurring lessons.

 --------------------------------------------------------------------------------------------------------------------